hashicorp/vault/website/source/docs/commands/debug.html.md

 consistent output to help operators retrieve and share information about the server in question.

-The `debug` sub-command honors the same the variables that the base command accepts, such as the token stored via a previous login or the environment variables `VAULT_TOKEN` and `VAULT_ADDRESS`.
+The `debug` command honors the same the variables that the base command accepts, such as the token stored via a previous login or the environment variables `VAULT_TOKEN` and `VAULT_ADDRESS`.
 The token used determines the permissions and, in turn, the information that `debug` may be able to collect.